 Pestos are so simple to make, but many folks fall into the trap of just thinking there is only one sort available – the ubiquitous dull green basil pesto found in all supermarkets.
-This is such a shame as you can whip up your own pesto using a huge variety of ingredients and end up with something that will add that all important flash of flavour to all sorts of dishes.
+This is such a shame as you can whip up your own pesto using a huge variety of ingredients.
+You will end up with something that will add that all important flash of flavour to all sorts of dishes.

 The other great standard for pesto is of course to stir it through your pasta as a super simple fast food sauce.
 Fry some lardons or snips of bacon and toss these in as well.
 This robust pesto just relishes all that depth of flavour and you will have one heart meal on your plate within a few minutes.

-So here is how to make this Rosemary & Walnut Pesto, it is quick and easy and oh so tasty, I’m sure you will be converted and find yourself blythly skipping past that boring green supermarket sludge from now on.
+So here is how to make this Rosemary and Walnut Pesto, it is quick and easy and oh so tasty.
+I’m sure you will be converted and find yourself skipping past that boring green supermarket sludge from now on.

 Rosemary & Walnut Pesto